dvh312/Yahoo-emoticons-for-Facebook/README.md

 Show Yahoo Emoticons for Facebook and Messenger.

+Version 1.8.3
+- Remove buzz userTime
+- Can only buzz after 2mins

 Version 1.8.2
 - Better buzz detection by supporting userTime from inbox popout and messenger.com